RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Experiments

 \subsection{Ablations}

-We conducted ablation studies on walker2d-medium-v2 dataset to evaluate the importance of the policy smoothing term, the Q function smoothing term and the penalty for OOD states in Figure \ref{fig:ablation}.
-From the results, we can conclude that each loss contributes to the performance of RORL under adversarial observation attacks.
-The policy smoothing loss is essential when the perturbation scale is large, while the performance of ``no P smooth'' is higher than RORL when the scale is smaller than 0.1.
-Besides, learning without OOD loss performs worse than RORL at almost all the perturbation scales.
-In addition, Q smooth loss has the minimal impact, which is reasonable since the basic algorithm SAC-10 is based on 10 ensemble Q networks.
-Our smoothing technique may have a more significant impact on baselines with fewer Q networks, such as CQL in Section \ref{sec:Motivating_Example}.
+We conduct ablation studies on the walker2d-medium-v2 dataset to evaluate the importance of three terms, i.e., the policy smoothing loss, the $Q$ smoothing term and the OOD loss.
+From the results in Figure \ref{fig:ablation}, we can conclude that each loss contributes to the performance of RORL under adversarial observation attacks.
+The OOD loss is the most essential term, without which the performance is worse than RORL at almost all perturbation scales and all types of attacks.
+The policy smoothing loss is also important, especially for perturbation scales larger than 0.2.
+In addition, $Q$ smooth loss has the minimal impact, which is reasonable since the basic algorithm SAC-10 is based on 10 ensemble $Q$ networks.
+More ablations on the number of $Q$ networks, the effect of $\epsilon_{\rm ood}$ and $\tau$, and a comparison with more baselines can be found in Appendix \ref{ap:addtional_exp}.